Honda CBR600RR: 2021–present

 The 2021 CBR600RR was released on 21 August 2020.
-Unlike previous models, it is sold only in Japan and Oceania.
+Unlike previous models, it was sold solely in Japan and Oceania at first.
 Updated equipment include a TFT instrument panel and reworked bodywork.

+In 2024, the model was finally launched in Europe.
+This came as a surprise due to the continent's strict emissions regulations that have killed off almost all of the 600cc supersports.

+The United States, however, has been fully excluded from this launch as Honda has opted to sell the previous version for the 2025 and 2026 model years.
+It is unknown at this time whether Honda will bring this model to the United States market at all.
+The reason is possibly very specific regulatory standards regarding particular electronic components on the bike.

 Market competition

 2007

 For the 2007 model year, the CBR600RR competed with the Ducati 749, a completely redesigned Kawasaki Ninja ZX-6R, Suzuki GSX-R600, Triumph Daytona 675, and Yamaha YZF-R6.
 Shootout comparisons by motorcycle magazines consistently awarded the CBR600RR first place in the super sport class.
 Major print and online publishers said the CBR600RR had a powerful engine and class-leading light weight.

 2008

 For the 2008 model year, the CBR600RR continued to compete with the Ninja ZX-6R, a revised GSX-R600, Daytona 675, and a R6.
 Even with no technical changes from the 2007 model, the CBR600RR continued to win middleweight shootouts at by Sport Rider, Motorcycle-USA, and Motorcycle.com.

 Racing

 As of 2015, in the Supersport World Championship, the CBR600 won eight out of twelve titles since its introduction in 2003, and ten manufacturers' crowns since 2003.
-Michael Dunlop holds the supersport lap record at the Isle of Man TT on a CBR600RR.

 In the 2010 season, with the introduction of the four-stroke Moto2 class in the MotoGP World Championship, the engines for the class were based on the CBR600RR, with a maximum power of 150 bhp.
 Starting in the 2019 season, the Honda engines were replaced by a Triumph 765 cc straight-three engine.